 In-office dry eye therapy at our Markham Clinic

-Intense Regulated Pulsed Light (IRPL) is a non-invasive and innovative treatment that has recently come to Canada.
-We’re excited to be one of the few practices in the country to offer this type of technology, which produces long-lasting dry eye relief to our patients.
+Intense Regulated Pulsed Light (IRPL) is a non-invasive and innovative treatment.
+We offer this type of technology, which produces long-lasting dry eye relief to our patients.
 Schedule your dry eye consultation and put a stop to your persistent dry eyes.

 What is the difference between this innovative IRPL with conventional IPL?